qi-yu/enigmatic-compounds/README.md

 ## 1. About

-This repository contains all data and code for the following (forthcoming) paper:
+This repository contains all data and code for the following paper:

 > Qi Yu, Fabian Schlotterbeck, Hening Wang, Naomi Reichmann, Britta Stolterfoht, Regine Eckardt and Miriam Butt.
+2024.
 Ad Hoc Compounds for Stance Detection. *Proceedings of the Joint Workshop on Multiword Expressions and Universal Dependencies (MWE-UD) @ LREC-COLING 2024*.

 **A short summary of the paper:**